redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a POST request to /follow_requests/<int:request_id>/approve/ replacing <int:request_id> with the follow request's numeric ID.

+#### Why the API endpoint should or should not be used
+- Use this endpoint to approve follow requests.
+- Do not use this endpoint if you are not the recipient of the follow request.

 #### Response:
 On success, the follow request's status is updated to "ACCEPTED", the sender is added as a follower, and the endpoint redirects (HTTP 302) with a confirmation message.